phil-taylor-sj/FlowStim/README.md

 ## Finite-Volume Method

-The Finite-Volume Method is a mesh based approach to solving the momentum-conservation equationz for fluid flow.
-The domain is divided into a number of control volumes (Cells), which are connected through adjoining Faces.
+The Finite-Volume Method approaches this problem by first breaking down the singluar flow domain into many thousands/millions of control volumes (Cells).
+Together these volumes (Cells) form the mesh of the domain.
+This is in contrast to the meshless SPH approach (see above) which aims to model fluid as a collection of particles in a continous domain.

 ### Installation